OpenCVBlueprints/OpenCVBlueprints/chapter_6/source_code/fingerprint/fingerprint_process/README.md

 You should run into a message error as `xfeatures2d` will not be found.
 All new modules are published into a new repository `https://github.com/opencv/opencv_contrib`.
 You need to get `xfeatures2d` from `opencv_contrib`.
-You can either add the new manually manually to your opencv installation folder or you can follow the steps as mentioned in the guide:
+You can either add the lib manually to your opencv installation folder or you can follow the steps as mentioned in the guide:

 ```
 $ cd build